Samsung Galaxy Book4 360 15.6 vs Apple MacBook Pro 14-inch

 Frequently Asked Questions

-Samsung Galaxy Book4 360 15.6 excels if you value vibrant 15.6" super amoled touchscreen with 100% dci-p3 color volume.
-Apple MacBook Pro 14-inch is better if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
-Pick based on your budget and daily use.
+Samsung Galaxy Book4 360 15.6 is the better choice if you prioritize vibrant 15.6" super amoled touchscreen with 100% dci-p3 color volume.
+Apple MacBook Pro 14-inch wins if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
+Both are rated highly (4★ vs 4.9★), so consider your specific needs and budget.

 Affiliate disclosure